ddiazdom/lcg/README.md

 `--check-gram` will check that the output grammar generates exactly the strings in the input.
 This step is optional and mostly for debugging purposes.

-`--fraction` says that the combined space of the text chunks plus the satellite data should not exceed this fraction of the input.
-This parameter is only **a request** and it could use more space if, for instance, the compressed representation of the input exceeds this limit.
+`--fraction` indicates that the combined space of the text chunks plus the satellite data should not exceed this fraction of the input.
+This parameter is only **a request**, and it could use more space if, for instance, the compressed representation of the input exceeds this limit.

 `--chunk-size` tells the program the approximate size of the text chunks processed in parallel by the threads.